-Chapter 8, Real-World Modeling with Custom Classes, begins our upgraded objectoriented programming treatment.
+Chapter 8, Real-World Modeling with Custom Classes, begins our contemporary object-oriented programming treatment.
 Java is extensible-each class you create becomes a new type you can use to create objects.
 In Chapters 8 and 9, you'll learn Java's features for crafting valuable classes and manipulating objects of those classes, starting with a case study on creating and using a simple bank account class.
-Next, in the context of a Random-Number Simulation case study and corresponding exercises, you'll use collections of Strings, random-number generation and simulation techniques to implement a text-based, cardshuffling-and-dealing program.
-Students can rework this case study using JavaFX and attractive free Wikimedia Commons card images in a Chapter 16 exercise.
+In the context of a Random-Number Simulation case study, you'll use collections of Strings, random-number generation and simulation techniques to implement a text-based, card-shuffling-and-dealing program.
+You can rework this case study using JavaFX (Chapters 15-17) and attractive free Wikimedia Commons card images from https://commons.wikimedia.org/wiki/ Category:SVG\English\pattern\playing\cards